MV Connemara

-MV Connemara is a RORO passenger and freight ferry currently sailing across the Cook Strait in New Zealand on StraitNZ's Bluebridge service, after being purchased from Stena RoRo.
+Connemara is a RORO passenger and freight ferry currently sailing across the Cook Strait in New Zealand on StraitNZ's Bluebridge service, after being purchased from Stena RoRo.
 From 2007 to 2010, she was operated by Balearia as Borja, then between 2010 and 2011 as Baltic Amber for AVE Lines and then DFDS Seaways, before subsequently spending four years on charter to LD Lines.
 She spent the majority of autumn 2014 and 2015 on charter to Inter Shipping sailing from Algeciras, Spain, when she was then chartered by ANEK Lines, being replaced by Nova Star Cruises's Nova Star.
 The ship was renamed Asterion which comes from Greek Mythology of Asterion, the King of Crete.

-Connemara is named after a a region in the province of Connacht in western Ireland, facing the Atlantic Ocean.
+Connemara is named after a region in the province of Connacht in western Ireland, facing the Atlantic Ocean.

 History

+Borja

 Connemara was launched on 18 December 2006 as Borja and was completed on 11 May 2007.
 She was chartered to Stena Line during construction and was thought to be called Stena Ausonia but this did not happen and instead Stena chartered her to Balearia for services in Spain, she started operating between Barcelona and Palma on 20 May 2007.
 In June that same year she was sold to Stena RORO, London.

+Baltic Amber

 In 2010 she ended her charter to Balearia and was sent to Rotterdam where that same year she was chartered to AVE Lines and renamed Baltic Amber, operating between Travemünde and Ventspils, and later that month from Travemünde to Riga.
-In October 2010 she was chartered to DFDS Seaways for service between Klaipeda and Kiel.
+In October 2010 she was chartered to DFDS Seaways for service between Klaipėda and Kiel.